uwefassnacht/code-engine-samples/README.md

     ibmcloud login
     ```

-5. Once you're logged in, create a namespace (a place to hold your container images) in the container registry.
-Replace `<mynamespace>` with a memorable name.
-I like to use a concatination of my first and last name.
+5. Once you're logged in, set your registry region to "global" (making your image visible from all regions world-wide.

     ```bash
     ibmcloud cr region-set global
     ```

+6. Then create a namespace (a place to hold your container images) in the container registry.
+Replace `<mynamespace>` with a memorable name.
+I like to use a concatination of my first and last name.

     ```bash
     ibmcloud cr namespace-add <mynamespace>